Rhapsodizer/CC_Project/README.md

 ## 6. Sounds <a name="sounds"></a>

-The sounds are created using *Super Collider*.
-As for the drum machine and melody chat, each percussive sound (\kick, \snare, \hat) or each note (\melody) corresponds to a single *Synthdef*.
-At each collision of the balls, the state of some parameters defined within each tool changes.
+The Drum Machine and Melody Chat sounds are created using *Super Collider*.
+Each percussive sound (\kick, \snare, \hat) and each note (\melody) corresponds to a particular *SynthDef*.
+The parameters that change the states of each sound are sent via OSC messages.
+At each collision of the spheres the state of some parameters defined within each user changes.

 ## 7. OSC structure <a name="osc"></a>
 SCHEMA MESSAGGI OSC TRA PROCESSING-PHYTON-SUPERCOLLIDER-FIREBASE